8 Surprising Household Items for Perfect Nails

 To condition your nails, just plunge them into a bowl of mayonnaise.
 The fats will moisturize skin and soften cuticles.
 Keep them bathed in the mayo for about 5 minutes and then wash with warm water.
 Learn other surprising uses for mayonnaise.

 The multi-tasking balm is also a potent cuticle softener.
 Petroleum jelly can help maintain healthy nails by keeping your skin hydrated and preventing cracking and peeling.
 Dab a thin layer along the base of your nails and along the edges.
 Marton warns, however, that you want to avoid doing this right before a manicure because the petroleum jelly will prevent the polish from adhering to the nail beds.
-While you have the jar of Vaseline handy, see more uses for petroleum jelly you never thought to try.

 Michelle Lee Photography/ShutterstockVinegar

 Your nail polish will have a longer life expectancy if you first dampen your nails with some vinegar on a cotton ball and let it dry before applying your favorite polish.
 Marton says a quick swipe should dehydrate the bed so the polish can adhere better and last longer.
-Once you’re done with your manicure, try these other uses for vinegar.